 Getting a little creative with your color combinations?
 Oil paints are actually easier to mix together, but they just transform into an unusual color and pick up on each other’s traits.
 It takes longer for acrylics to mix together, which is actually a good thing.
 You can combine different color blends at your own leisure, and the more you combine, the darker and more infused the paint becomes.

 Oils are the polar opposite of acrylics: most individuals choose one side or the other and stick with it.
 Oil paints are wonderful, but they emit a lot of fumes and have a strong odor that can take a long time to disperse.
 Even if the room is thoroughly ventilated, there may be a residual odor.
 Not only that, but you’ll have to apply more coats of oil paint, which means the aroma will linger for days.
 Acrylic paints aren’t completely odorless, but they’ll be a lot easier to work with.
-Face masks are not required.
+You don’t need to wear face masks.

 When you add acrylic on top of acrylic, it adheres to the previous layer and dries quickly.
 Oil is more difficult to layer on top of itself because it can leak into previously applied oil.
 When acrylic paint adheres to a surface, such as a canvas or a wood board, it becomes permanent as soon as it dries.
 If you drip it on the floor, it’ll be more difficult to clean, but it’ll be significantly more durable for a long-term painting with multiple dimensions and layers.

-You are not restricted to using only a cotton canvas.
+Don’t be restricted to using only a cotton canvas.
 Acrylics adhere to a wide variety of surfaces, including metal, alternative fabrics, wood, and even porcelain.
-You have a lot more alternatives now, so your imagination isn’t limited.
+You have a lot more alternatives now, so don’t limit your imagination.
 You may be creative while still saving money because you don’t have to buy canvases.
 Look online for free wooden pallets and timber, then drive about a bit the night before trash collection to see if you can discover metal bits in different people’s garbage cans.
 Throw it in the car, finish it, and turn it into a mural; the possibilities are endless.

 Now It’s Time To Start Painting!